 One of the benefits of renting a car is the peace of mind that comes from knowing that the car you are driving is relatively new and in good repair.
 What happens if your rental car breaks down?
 Do you know the steps you should take?

 Plan for Breakdowns Before You Reserve Your Rental Car

 Find out whether your automobile insurance covers towing or roadside assistance for any vehicle you drive, including rental cars.
 Call your credit card company and ask whether your card benefits include towing or other perks related to renting cars.
-If you belong to AAA, CAA, The AA, ACI or another automobile association, ask about towing, tire repairs and other roadside assistance benefits that might apply to rental cars.
+If you belong to AAA, CAA, The AA or another automobile association, ask about towing, tire repairs and other roadside assistance benefits that might apply to rental cars.

 Tip: Remember to bring your policy, credit card and / or membership information with you on your trip.

 Once you have found the best rate for the type of car you want, review the rental terms and conditions.
 These terms and conditions may or may not match the contract you will be offered when you pick up the car, but you will get a general idea of the services your car rental company offers and the extra fees you might have to pay.

 Tip: Look for information about tires, windows, windshields, roofs, undercarriages and keys locked in cars.
 Many car rental companies exempt repairs and services for these items from Collision Damage Waiver (CDW) coverage, which means you will have to pay for the cost of these repairs and compensate the car rental company for loss of use of the vehicle during the repair period.